How Long Does a Roof Last? • Roof Lifespans by Roof Type

 Factors That Determine Roof Lifespan

-There are many factors that go into predicting the length of the useful service life of a roof.
+A roof’s lifespan is not something you can predict with absolute certainty.
+There are many factors that go into the actual length of the useful service life of a roof.

 The local environment that the roof will have to endure is also a big piece of it.
-Roofing materials in coastal regions, with high levels of corrosive environmental salt, tend to deteriorate faster, for instance.
+Even normally long-lasting roofing materials may suffer in coastal regions with high levels of corrosive environmental salt.
+Almost every common material used in construction tends to deteriorate faster under these conditions.

 The use of proper fasteners and other accessories is crucial to long-term roof performance.